MicrosoftDocs/globalization/globalization/testing/what-to-look-for-when-testing.md

 ### Letter case

-If the application converts the case of text, you can verify the functionality with scripts that do not have uppercase and lowercase symbols, such as Cyrillic, East Asian scripts, and Hebrew.
+If the application converts the case of text, you can verify the functionality with scripts that don't have uppercase and lowercase symbols, such as Cyrillic, East Asian scripts, and Hebrew.

 You can also use text where there are locale-specific rules for case conversion, such as Turkish.

 Turkish uses upper and lower case, dotted and dotless letter "I".

-Unlike other languages written in the Latin script, Turkish "I"s do not gain or lose their dots when changing case.
+Unlike other languages written in the Latin script, Turkish "I"s don't gain or lose their dots when changing case.

 | Code point | Unicode Character Name                | Letter                    | Opposite case (Turkish) |
 |------------|---------------------------------------|---------------------------|-------------------------|